hrl-team/test_retest/README.md

 - The `task_id` is determined based on the SLURM environment variable.
 - Methods mapped to IDs: `0: ML`, `1: MAP`, `2: HB`, `3: HBpool`.

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature-branch`
-3. Commit changes: `git commit -m "Add new feature"`
-4. Push to the branch: `git push origin feature-branch`
-5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for details.

 ## Contact
-For questions or support, please contact [stefano.vrizzi@ens.psl.eu] or open an issue on GitHub.
+For questions or support, please contact stefano.vrizzi@ens.psl.eu.